aakashlpin/aakashlpin.github.com/_posts/2013-03-14-visualizing-visits.markdown

 - Technology
 ---

-Recently I got a chance to play around with a Mike Bostock's [D3 JS](https://github.com/mbostock/d3) and [Leaflet JS](http://leafletjs.com) as I had to implement a geo visualization at MineWhat.
+Recently I got a chance to play around with Mike Bostock's [D3 JS](https://github.com/mbostock/d3) and [Leaflet JS](http://leafletjs.com) as I had to implement a geo visualization at MineWhat.
 This is what I achieved in a couple of days with no prior experience of handling geographical data via javascript.

 [![Visualizing Visits on aakashgoel.com since 1/1/11](/images/posts/visits.png "Visualizing Visits on aakashgoel.com since 1/1/11")](/images/posts/visits.png)